API Documentation

 API Keys

-Create API keys in your Dashboard under Settings > API / MCP.
+Create API keys in your Dashboard under API / MCP (open the profile menu at the bottom of the sidebar).
 Each key can be configured with a name, expiry date, and specific permission scopes.

 Include your key in every request via the Authorization header: